-A public register of Local Authority Pollution Prevention and Control (LAPPC) permits (PDF/347KB/4 pages) is kept at our offices in Kendal and is available to view in the office on request.
+A public register of Local Authority Pollution Prevention and Control (LAPPC) permits (PDF/347KB/4 pages) is kept at our offices in Kendal and is available to view upon request.

 Photocopies of non confidential information can be made at a charge.

-If you can't come into the office, information can also be provided from the register at a charge (currently £90).
+If you can't come into the office, information can also be provided from the register at a charge (currently £25 plus VAT).

-You will need a permit if you operate a business listed in Part 2 of Schedule 1 of the Regulations you need a permit.
+You will need a permit if you operate a business listed in Part 2 of Schedule 1 of the Environmental Permitting Regulations.

-You can contact us to find out more if you have questions.
+You can contact us to find out more if you have any questions.

 It is an offence to operate without a permit, if you require one you will need to complete the appropriate application form (listed below) and send it to us with the appropriate LAPPC application fee (PDF/22KB/2 pages).